Nevada Registered Agent Rules 2026: $60 Agent Change, $75 Penalty, No PO Boxes

 For a deeper dive into the DIY decision, including the privacy trade-offs and situations where self-designation backfires, see our Can I Be My Own Registered Agent in Nevada? guide.

-Why PO Boxes Are Always Rejected
+Why PO Boxes Are Rejected

 - UPS Store / Mailboxes Etc. addresses — even though these use a street address format (e.g., "123 Main St #456"), the Secretary of State's office cross-references known commercial mail receiving agencies